-- (a) A permanent Employee is any Employee who has successfully passed their probation period and who has worked a minimum of eighteen hundred (1800) hours in the previous continuous twelve (12) month period. - (b) Once an Employee has worked the required eighteen hundred (1800) hours in the previous twelve (12) month rolling period, they shall automatically be deemed a permanent Employee and shall be eligible for all the rights, privileges and benefits as contemplated by this collective agreement on the first (1st) day of the following month following the Employee qualifies. - In some cases, that may mean that an Employee can covert to permanent status in less that twelve (12 month rolling period, they shall become entitled to all of the applicable rights, privileges and benefits on the first (1st) day of the eleventh month after completing the eighteen hundred (1800) hour benchmark. - (c) In order to maintain permanent Employee status, Employees must maintain a minimum of sixteen hundred (1600) hours in each and every rolling twelve (12) month period following the period upon which they became eligible. - (d) Where an Employee fails to work the requisite number of hours to maintain permanent status as set out in (c) above, they shall be converted back to casual status and shall be required to requalify for permanent status as set out in (a) above. - (e) Where an Employee converts from permanent to casual as contemplated in (d) above, they shall be required to pay the full cost of the health and welfare benefit package until they requalify as a permanent Employee. - (f) For the purposes of this article, all hours worked shall be included into the calculation in the accumulation of hours as well as hours attributable to the following: - Short Term Disability - Long Term Disability - Sick Days
+- (a) A Permanent Employee is any Employee who has successfully passed their probation period and who has worked a minimum of eighteen hundred (1800) hours in the previous continuous twelve (12) month period. - (b) Once an Employee has worked the required eighteen hundred (1800) hours in the previous twelve (12) month rolling period, they shall automatically be deemed a Permanent Employee and shall be eligible for all the rights, privileges and benefits as contemplated by this collective agreement on the first (1st) day of the month following their qualification.

+In some cases, that may mean that an Employee can qualify for permanent status in less than a twelve (12 month rolling period, and they shall become entitled to all of the applicable rights, privileges and benefits on the first (1st) day of the eleventh month after completing the eighteen hundred (1800) hour benchmark.

+- (c) In order to maintain permanent Employee status, Employees must maintain a minimum of sixteen hundred (1600) hours in each and every rolling twelve (12) month period following the period upon which they became eligible.

+- (d) Where an Employee fails to work the requisite number of hours to maintain permanent status as set out in (c) above, they shall be converted back to casual status and shall be required to requalify for permanent status as set out in (a) above.

+- (e) For the purposes of this article, all hours worked shall be included into the calculation in the accumulation of hours as well as hours attributable to the following:

+- Short Term Disability

+- Long Term Disability

+- Sick Days

+- Family Responsibility Leave

+- Parental Leave

+- Maternity/Paternity Leave

+- Bereavement Leave